 Vegan Brazilian Black Bean Stew: A plant-based version of Brazil’s famous national dish, feijoada, this stew is abundant with nourishing ingredients.
 A beautiful bowl of black beans, sweet potatoes, and peppers served over rice, it’s a dish that will warm you up on a chilly night.

 Kale and Sweet Potato Stew with Yellow Squash: With its deep green color and elaborately ruffled leaves, kale is contrasted with yellow squash and bright orange sweet potato in a fantastic fall dish.

-Coconut Sweet Potato Bisque: The prep for this cheerful-hued coconut sweet potato bisque is super easy — the sweet potatoes are microwaved ahead of time and then just scooped out of their skins.
+Curry Coconut Sweet Potato Soup: The prep for this cheerful-hued sweet potato bisque made with coconut milk and lime juice is super easy — the sweet potatoes are microwaved ahead of time and then just scooped out of their skins.

 White Bean Stew with Sweet Potatoes & Squash: Here’s a vegan white bean stew that you could possibly call a white bean chili, though you need not call it anything but simple and tasty.

 African-Inspired Peanut Stew with Sweet Potatoes & Okra: A delectable sweet potato and okra stew in a rich peanut butter base, this is a westernized version of a typical African recipe.
 Definitely one of my favorite vegan sweet potato recipes!